Garcia v. San Antonio Metropolitan Transit Authority: Rehnquist's dissent

-Justice Rehnquist expressed reservations as to Justice Powell's description of the standard actually adopted by the Court in National League of Cities and of the alternative standard proposed by Justice O'Connor, but reiterated his support of both dissenting opinions based on their opposition to the Court's resolution of those constitutional issues in this case.
+Justice Rehnquist's brief dissent expressed reservations as to Justice Powell's description of the standard actually adopted by the court in National League of Cities and of the alternative standard proposed by Justice O'Connor, but reiterated his support of both dissenting opinions based on their opposition to the court's resolution of those constitutional issues in this case and stated his confidence that the National League of Cities standard would eventually again become law by regaining the support of a majority of justices.

 O'Connor's dissent

-Acknowledging that the changes in the national economy in the past two hundred years had transformed Congress' Commerce Clause power from being a marginal power that served mostly to mediate between the states by eliminating interstate tariffs and other burdens on interstate commerce into a general power that gave Congress essentially unlimited power to regulate in every area of economic life, O'Connor argued for special limitations on this power to protect the states' authority over their own employment relations.
-She invoked the limiting language of the most expansive interpretations of the Commerce Clause in the Court's decisions of the 1930s and 1940s to argue that the Court retained the power to decide whether a particular exercise of the Commerce Clause authority was necessary and proper to the federal purposes to be achieved.
-Applying that standard, she, joined by Justices Powell and Rehnquist, would find the FLSA unconstitutional as applied to employees of state and local governments.
+Justice O'Connor's dissent was joined by Justices Powell and Rehnquist.
+She acknowledged that changes in the national economy in the previous two hundred years had transformed Congress' Commerce Clause power from a marginal power that served mostly to mediate between the states by eliminating interstate tariffs and other burdens on interstate commerce to a general power that gave Congress essentially unlimited power to regulate in every area of economic life.
+She argued for special limitations on that power to protect the states' authority over their own employment relations.
+She invoked the limiting language of the expansive interpretations of the Commerce Clause found in the court's decisions of the 1930s and 1940s to argue that the court retained the power to decide whether a particular exercise of the Commerce Clause authority was necessary and proper for the federal purposes to be achieved.
+Applying that standard, she would have found the FLSA unconstitutional as applied to employees of state and local governments.